-Hazard Degree of Risk Controls Potential Solutions Comments Resident risk assessment tion Unit has significant resident populations of the following: Residents with cognitive disorder, acquired brain injury, dual diagnosis, mental and psychological conditions and / or addictions Residents with medical conditions that may predispose / trigger aggressive or responsive behaviours such as acute disease, pain, impaired mobility and ADL function, impaired sleep, ☐ High (all) ☐ Moderate (1 a-d, 2, 3) ☐ Low (1 a, 2 a-e) ☐ Very Low (1 a, 2 a-e) ☐ N/A 1.
-Resident assessment a) Ensure that the admission history includes observed behaviours indicating a potential for violence and information about the context in which they are presented.
-This may include but not be limited to: History, diagnosis, medications Symptom patterns (agitation, excitement, hostility frequency / intensity of behaviours) Demographic characteristics Triggers for agitation, aggression and violence Factors / interventions that decrease the risk of agitation, aggression and violence b) Implement a process to assess all residents for violence / aggression immediately upon entering the facility. c) Implement a resident assessment process - e.g., using an aggression rating scale - to identify aggressive behaviours d) Implement an 'Aggression Control Behaviour' tool that helps staff assess and distinguish between resident behaviours - e.g., agitated, disruptive, destructive, dangerous, lethal - to support decision-making around use of restraints/seclusion.
+Hazard Degree of Risk Controls Potential Solutions Comments Patient risk assessment & co ommunication Examples: Unit has significant patient populations of the following: Patients with cognitive disorder, acquired brain injury, dual diagnosis, mental and psychological conditions and / or addictions Patients with medical conditions that may predispose / trigger aggressive or responsive behaviours such as acute disease, pain, impaired mobility High (all) Moderate (1 a-d, 2, 3) Low (1 a, 2 a-e) Very Low (1 a, 2 a-e) N/A 1.
+Patient assessment a) Ensure that the admission history includes observed behaviours indicating a potential for violence and information about the context in which they are presented.
+This may include but not be limited to: History, diagnosis, medications Symptom patterns (agitation, excitement, hostility frequency / intensity of behaviours) Demographic characteristics Triggers for agitation, aggression and violence Factors / interventions that decrease the risk of agitation, aggression and violence b) Implement a process to assess all patients for violence / aggression immediately upon entering the facility. c) Implement a patient assessment process - e.g., using an aggression rating scale - to identify aggressive behaviours d) Implement an 'Aggression Control Behaviour' tool that helps staff assess and distinguish between patient behaviours - e.g., agitated, disruptive, destructive, dangerous, lethal - to support decision-making around use of restraints/seclusion.
 Refer to the PSHSA Individual Client Risk Assessment Toolkit as needed.